Chezin/finwe/README.md

 ### Turborepo
 [Turborepo](https://vercel.com/docs/concepts/monorepos) is a Vercel developed monorepo to allow us to manage multiple projects in a single directory.
-They are a great way to organize your projects and make them easier to work with.
+In our case, we will be using Turborepo as a boilerplate-esque framweork, so we don't have to set up any configurations and have the same clean architecture for every single web app that is forked from Fimwe.

 # Turborepo starter